 - Wedding apparel

 The following are examples of tax-free clothing accessories or equipment.
-Note that Oklahoma allows many items to be tax-free that most states do not.

 - Hair accessories (barrettes, bow ties, hair nets)